THE PURPOSE OF THIS STATEMENT IS TO PROVIDE INFORMATION ON FUNDSMITH’S REMUNERATION POLICY AND PRACTICES

 F LLP is the Authorised Corporate Director (“ACD”) of two UK UCITS funds, the Fundsmith Equity Fund and the Fundsmith Sustainable Equity Fund.

-F LLP is the Alternative Investment Fund Manager (“AIFM”) of two UK listed investment trusts, the Fundsmith Emerging Equities Trust plc (“FEET”) and Smithson Investment Trust plc (“SSON”).
+F LLP is the Alternative Investment Fund Manager (“AIFM”) of Smithson Investment Trust plc (“SSON”), a UK listed investment trust.

 F LLP is the AIFM and the SEC Registered Investment Adviser for three Delaware based limited partnerships, Fundsmith Equity Fund, LP, Fundsmith Sustainable Equity Fund, LP, and Smithson, LP.
 The Firm’s two US subsidiaries, Fundsmith Partners US, LLC and Fundsmith Equity Fund (GP), LLC are general partners of the three funds.